Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: Introduction

+XFOIL simulations have found extensive application in aeroacoustic shape optimization for aerodynamic analysis \cite{kou2023aeroacoustic, volkmer2018aeroacoustic, jones2000aerodynamic}.
+While optimization frameworks employing panel methods offer cost-effective exploration of design spaces, panel methods may lack the precision needed for reliably obtaining optimal designs \cite{volkmer2018aeroacoustic}.
+Thus, more reliable methods should be considered to find optimal designs.
+An alternative to panel methods is Reynolds-Averaged Navier-Stokes (RANS) simulations, which have previously been used for aeroacoustic shape optimization \cite{klimczyk2023rans, monfaredi2021unsteady, monfaredi2021unsteady2, ricks2020cfd, yuepeng2020aerodynamic}.
+However, due to the inherent unsteady nature of noise phenomena, the RANS approach can add unwanted dissipation of broadband noise \cite{slotnick2014cfd}.
+Consequently, scale-resolving techniques, i.e., Large Eddy Simulation (LES), Implicit LES (ILES), and Direct Numerical Simulation (DNS) are of interest.
+They offer an unsteady and detailed representation of the flow physics and resulting acoustic waves, and are appealing alternatives, albeit with added computational cost \cite{colonius2004computational, marsden2007trailing, marsden2001shape}.
 The majority of Computational Fluid Dynamics (CFD) codes for simulating unsteady compressible flow, such as OpenFOAM \cite{openfoam}, SU2 \cite{su2, palacios2013stanford}, and CHARLES \cite{charles}, rely on Finite Volume (FV) methods with second-order spatial accuracy.
 While these methods can handle complex geometries on unstructured meshes and scale to approximately one million cores \cite{million}, they are constrained by a low FLOPS-to-bytes ratio and high indirect memory access, preventing them from fully harnessing the computational power of modern hardware platforms \cite{vincent2016towards}.
-As specified by CFD 2030 Vision study by the National Aeronautics and Space Administration (NASA) \cite{slotnick2014cfd}, CFD techniques for LES/DNS must adapt to a paradigm shift in High-Performance Computing (HPC) hardware.
+As specified by CFD 2030 Vision study by the National Aeronautics and Space Administration (NASA) \cite{slotnick2014cfd}, the rapid advancement of HPC has outpaced the capabilities of conventional CFD algorithms, highlighting the need for more advanced approaches aligned with modern computing architectures.
 The industry-standard FV methods only achieve $3\%$ of the theoretical peak performance on modern hardware architectures \cite{langguth2013gpu}; however, the FR approach \cite{huynh2007flux} is capable of achieving over $55\%$ \cite{vincent2016towards}.
 In addition, the FR approach has been shown to be suitable for scale-resolving simulations, leveraging the behaviour of its numerical error for ILES \cite{vermeire2016implicit}, and via filtering approaches for highly under-resolved problems \cite{hamedi2022optimized}.
 Thus, FR proves computationally superior to lower-order FV techniques, with reduced numerical dispersion and dissipation errors on a per degree of freedom basis \cite{abgrall2017high, hesthaven2017numerical, wang2013high}.
 In this study, our High-ORder Unstructured Solver (HORUS) is used, which employs the FR approach for spatial discretization of the governing equations with ILES for sub-grid scale modelling.